 In the total study population, 83 (40%) were having O positive blood group, 69 (3%) were having B positive blood group, 45 (21%) were having A positive blood group & 13 (6%) were having AB positive blood group.
 Out of all the positively tested individuals (145) for antibodies, 57 (39.3%) had O positive blood group.
 On comparing the blood groups with the antibody status and other clinical parameters, no significant difference was found.

-Out of the total study population, the on analysing the symptoms, the maximum number of study subjects were having throat pain (85.7%), fever (73.8%) and cough (68%).
-Out of the 205, plasma transfused patients, the clinical severity was moderate in 135 cases , where 70 were severe.
-The antibody titer of IgG were evaluated in the patients post transfusion of convalescent plasma in these patients, to see the rise in titre of antibodies, hypothesizing that these patients were not vaccinated , hence, there were no preformed antibodies in them.
-The titer of IgG antibodies was found to be High in 67 cases, whereas a low titre was observed in 95 cases, and in 43 cases, the titer was non- reactive.
-On comparing the serum anti-SARS-CoV-2 IgG anti- body titre between individuals with post transfusion, a significant increase in the antibody levels was observed between the subjects having cough (p = 0.0004) .
-Logistic regression was run to understand the effects of the clinical features and symptoms on development of antibodies.
+Out of the total study population, the on analyzing the symptoms, the maximum number of study subjects were having throat pain (85.7%), fever (73.8%) and cough (68%).
+Out of the 205, plasma transfused patients, the clinical severity was moderate in 135 cases, while 70 were severe.
+The antibody titer of IgG was evaluated in the patients post-transfusion of convalescent plasma in these patients, to see the rise in titre of antibodies, hypothesizing that these patients were not vaccinated, hence, there were no preformed antibodies in them.
+The titer of IgG antibodies was found to be High in 67 cases, whereas a low titre was observed in 95 cases, and in 43 cases, the titer was non-reactive.
+On comparing the serum anti-SARS-CoV-2 IgG anti-body titre between individuals with post-transfusion, a significant increase in the antibody levels was observed among the subjects having cough (p = 0.0004).
+Logistic regression was run to understand the effects of the clinical features and symptoms on the development of antibodies.
 On correlation analysis, no significant correlation was found between Anti-SARS-CoV-2 IgG antibody titres and biochemical parameters (Table1).

-We assessed the correlation with the change in severity of the patients.
-Post transfusion, out of the 67 patients with high titre, 32 cases showed an improvement in the clinical condition, 28 deteriorated and 7 died .
-Out of the 95 cases with low titre, clinical conditioned improved in 51 % of cases, whereas rest had detiorated condition.
-Out of the 43 patients with showing non – reactive titer, there was a clinical improvement seen in 27 cases.
+We assessed the correlation with the change in the severity of the patients.
+Post transfusion, out of the 67 patients with a high titre, 32 cases showed an improvement in the clinical condition, 28 deteriorated and 7 died.
+Out of the 95 cases with a low titre, the clinical condition improved in 51 % of cases, whereas the rest had deteriorated condition.
+Out of the 43 patients showing non–reactive titer, there was a clinical improvement seen in 27 cases.

-Convalescent plasma has been tried to fight pathogens including Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV), Ebola virus, Middle East Respiratory Syndrome Coronavirus (MERS-CoV), and avian influenza A (H5N1) virus.9 The recent COVID-19 outbreak worldwide has prompted the exploratory use of convalescent plasma in treating COVID-19; and case reports and case series have shown encouraging results11.
+Convalescent plasma has been tried to fight pathogens including Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV), Ebola virus, and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV), and avian influenza A (H5N1) virus.9 The recent COVID-19 outbreak worldwide has prompted the exploratory use of convalescent plasma in treating COVID-19, and case reports and case series have shown encouraging results11.

 Various studies relating to the titer of antibodies – a test that measures the quantity and variety of antibodies is dependent on the initial viral load and disease severity.
-Antigen burden is plays a key role in elucidating the magnitude of immune response.
-It has been observed that highest titers of neutralizing antibodies were noted in recovered patients with severe disease.
-Those with mild / asymptomatic disease showed low titres and low viral neutralizing activity against the RBD of the viral S protein16.
+Antigen burden plays a key role in elucidating the magnitude of the immune response.
+It has been observed that the highest titers of neutralizing antibodies were noted in recovered patients with severe disease.
+Those with mild/asymptomatic disease showed low titres and low viral neutralizing activity against the RBD of the viral S protein16.

-According the the Clinical management Protocol designed by the Health Ministry , Govt of India currently Convalescent plasma therapy is being considered as an investigational therapy in patients with moderate disease who are not improving (oxygen requirement is progressively increasing) despite use of steroids.
-Neutralizing titer of donor plasma should be above the specific threshold (if the latter is not available, plasma IgG titer (against S-protein RBD) above 1:640 is being used) .
-Dose is variable ranging from 4 to 13 ml/kg (usually 200 ml single dose given slowly over not less than 2 hours1.
+According to the Clinical management Protocol designed by the Health Ministry, Govt of India currently Convalescent plasma therapy is being considered as an investigational therapy in patients with the moderate disease who are not improving (oxygen requirement is progressively increasing) despite the use of steroids.
+Neutralizing titer of donor plasma should be above the specific threshold (if the latter is not available, plasma IgG titer (against S-protein RBD) above 1:640 is being used).
+The dose is variable ranging from 4 to 13 ml/kg (usually 200 ml single dose given slowly over not less than 2 hours1.

 Currently, there is insufficient data about how titer levels correlate with viral clearance and even the roles of humoral and cellular immune responses during the infection.
 In this study, we made a database of potential donors for convalescent plasma therapy by assessing the Anti-SARS-CoV-2 IgG levels in treated and recovered patients from COVID-19.

 Among the patients who recovered from SARS-CoV-2 infection, Anti-SARS-CoV-2 IgG antibody titres appeared to vary substantially.
-The development of the antibodies positively correlated with the age and clinical severity .
-Further, the data suggests that blood groups may have a lesser impact on the severity and the development of the antibodies.
-The potential clinical implications of these findings for convalescent plasma therapy, vaccine development and future protection from infection are still needed to be explored further .
+The development of the antibodies positively correlated with age and clinical severity.
+Further, the data suggest that blood groups may have a lesser impact on the severity and the development of the antibodies.
+The potential clinical implications of these findings for convalescent plasma therapy, vaccine development and future protection from infection are still needed to be explored further.